openfeed/AjaxQuotePortlet/README.md

 Eclipse M2E Instructions
 ========================

-If you are using eclipse; in order to get rid of IDE errors in the jar project you will have to uncomment this line in the backend jar pom to indicate:
+If you are using eclipse; in order to get rid of IDE errors in the jar project you will have to uncomment this line in the backend jar pom to indicate true:
-<code> <!-- activeByDefault>true</activeByDefault--> </code>
+<code><activeByDefault>true</activeByDefault></code>
 <br>
 <br>
 Located: